Looking for a luxury stay in the heart of the UAE capital? St Regis Abu Dhabi and the Nation Riviera Beach Club might just be your answer

 Brunch at The Terrace on The Corniche

 After checking in, our staycation weekend was kicked off with the Friday brunch at The Terrace on the Corniche Restaurant.
-With absolutely world-class food selection, beverages and ambiance, it has jumped straight to the top of our favourite brunches list!
+With absolutely world-class food selection, beverages and ambience, it has jumped straight to the top of our favourite brunches list!

 The journey starts with a welcome cocktail in the library while waiting to be seated.
-Next, you are paraded past the desert lounge, giving you just a little temptation on what is to come (and works as the excellent incentive to get the kids to eat their dinner if they want to come back later!!).
+Next, you are paraded past the dessert lounge, giving you just a little temptation on what is to come (and works as the excellent incentive to get the kids to eat their dinner if they want to come back later!!).

 Our tour of the restaurant takes us past a huge range of starters and appetisers, live pasta station, on to the sushi station, amazing carvery, scrumptious sides, rice dishes from all corners of the globe and a vast selection of seafood.

 The culinary journey continues outside with a further selection of live cooking stations.
 Mr Globetrotter was delighted to see the huge variety of pork dishes (not available at all Abu Dhabi brunches), along with mixed grill, Indian stall, skewers & kabobs.
 The hardest question was simply where to start?!
 (For the uninitiated, brunch isn’t just about the food, there are tactics!)